-The next TNG will be 6.30 pm on Thursday 12th December at the Grand Central Hotel (Champagne Corner) Glasgow (Central Station) and then on to an Indian Restaurant (TBC) for a curry and a few drinks!
+The next TNG will be 6.30 pm on Thursday 13th February 2020 at the Grand Central Hotel (Champagne Corner) Glasgow (Central Station).

 TNG, which now has some 300 plus members is a network born of ex-military Officers who have started their second careers in a variety of different industries, be it blue chip, engineering, businesses of their own, investment, renewable energy, consultancy, project/programme management, training and development, recruitment, photography, web based business and more.